-California Red-Legged Frog: CRLF is a federally threatened species and a California Species of Special Concern (SSC).
-Low potential to occur in the BSA.
-There is marginally suitable habitat present in the BSA, however, the steep slopes on the south side of the Russian River do not provide suitable topography for pond formation and there are no suitable breeding sites for CRLF in or near the BSA.
+California Red-Legged Frog: CRLF is a federally threatened species and a California SSC.
+This species has low potential to occur in the BSA.
+There is marginally suitable dispersal habitat present in the BSA, however, the steep slopes on the south side of the Russian River do not provide suitable topography for pond formation and there are no suitable breeding sites for CRLF in or near the BSA.
 There are three CNDDB occurrences within 5 miles of the BSA, with the closest occurrence located approximately 3 miles southwest of the BSA, however, the Russian River would present a substantial barrier to dispersal.